 Labor unions are 501(c)(5) nonprofit organizations.
 With more than one in nine workers in the US belonging to a union, organized labor today is one of the largest institutions in the country, and the economic health of the working and middle class is tied to the strength and energy of our movement.
 Together, we believe that through collective action and a dedication to achieving real, tangible progress, we can uplift the lives of everyday people and build a better life for our members and all working people.

-Organize and unionize your grocery store
+Organize and unionize your workplace

 Are you and your coworkers ready to negotiate together for bigger paychecks, stronger benefits and better lives?
 If you are, the steps to joining the UFCW are simple.